Preparations for Slovenia’s Presidency of the Council of the EU 2021

 A project approach to preparing the presidency

-Due to the complexity and intertwining of topics, good preparations are crucial.
-A core working group for the presidency was established to lead the project, chaired by the Slovenian Prime Minister, Janez Janša.
-The preparation and implementation of the project is the responsibility of an extended working group for the preparation and implementation of the presidency, chaired by the Minister of Foreign Affairs, Dr Anže Logar.
-Individual tasks related to the programme, staffing, budget, event organisation, and communication and promotion are assigned to four subgroups and the secretariat for the logistics and implementation of the presidency.
+Due to the complexity and intertwining of topics, good preparations were crucial.
+A core working group for the presidency was established to manage and steer the project, chaired by the Slovenian Prime Minister, Janez Janša.
+The preparation and implementation of the project was the responsibility of the extended working group for steering the Slovenian Presidency, chaired by the Minister of Foreign Affairs, Anže Logar.
+Individual tasks related to the programme, staffing, budget, event organisation, and communication and promotion were assigned to four subgroups and the secretariat for the logistics and implementation of the presidency.

 Adjusting to new circumstances

-The novel coronavirus pandemic has also had an impact on the preparations, especially on the organisation of meetings and other events and promotional activities.
-Thus, primarily, the plans for the organisation of events in Slovenia are being adapted and backup scenarios developed, allowing the events to take place either in person, via videoconferences or in a so-called hybrid form, depending on the epidemiological situation.
-The events that will take place in person will be held at the Brdo Congress Centre as in 2008.
+The novel coronavirus pandemic also had an impact on the preparations, especially on the organisation of meetings and other events and promotional activities.
+In view of the epidemiological situation, our plans for the organisation of events in Slovenia were adjusted and backup scenarios for both the presidency’s substantive programme and the programme for the promotion of Slovenia were developed.

 Budget and personnel

-The budget of the presidency is EUR 80 million, most of which will be used for additional temporary employment.
-Up to 350 people are expected to be employed on fixed-term contracts for the purposes of the presidency.
+The presidency budget was set at EUR 80 million.
+Of this, the bulk was earmarked for additional temporary employment.
+Up to 350 people were expected to be employed on fixed-term contracts for the purposes of the presidency.

-In order to improve the knowledge and skills of those employees who will participate in the preparation and implementation of the presidency, we are carrying out special training courses for various target groups – ministers, spokespersons, working body presidents, administrative staff, etc. The Administrative Academy is responsible for carrying out the training, while the lectures are delivered by employees with EU experience and a number of Slovenian and foreign experts.
-The training includes knowledge of EU content and institutions, foreign languages and specific skills such as conducting meetings, negotiation skills and protocol.
-Due to the novel coronavirus pandemic, many training courses are being held via videoconferencing.
+In order to improve the knowledge and skills of those employees involved in the preparation and implementation of the presidency, special training programmes were carried out for various target groups – ministers, spokespersons, chairs of working bodies, administrative staff, etc. The Administrative Academy was responsible for carrying out the training, while the lectures were delivered by employees with EU experience and a number of Slovenian and foreign experts.
+The training included knowledge of EU content and institutions, foreign languages, and specific skills such as conducting meetings, negotiation skills and protocol.
+Due to the novel coronavirus pandemic, many training courses were held via videoconferencing.